 These safes range from being able to hold 30 to 48 guns depending on the version you choose, and weigh from 508 pounds to 646 pounds.

 Expect to pay around $1099 on the USA 23 up to $1399 for the USA 30.

-The Colonial is the first of Liberty’s safes to reach the 11 gauge steel mark.
-It also comes with the door panel, and the smaller Colonial’s are able to have a marble finish that Liberty is well known for.
+The Colonial maintains the 12 gauge steel from the USA series, and also comes with the door panel, and the smaller Colonial’s are able to have a marble finish that Liberty is well known for.